 ✅ With Carrying Strap. ✅ Lightweight and easy to transport. ✅ No weird smell.

-❌ Solid thickness but may not offer sufficient cushioning for individuals with joint issues or those who prefer more support during high-impact activities.
+❌ no sufficient cushioning for individuals with joint issues

 Motivation and Energy in Partner Workouts